Race Across America: Fatalities and injuries

 There have been three fatalities in the race's history.
 In 2003, team rider Brett Malin was killed when he was hit by an 18-wheel tractor-trailer outside Pie Town, New Mexico.
 In 2005, solo participant Bob Breedlove was killed in a collision with an oncoming vehicle near Trinidad, Colorado.
 Details are lacking because he was by himself (his support crew was a few miles behind) and the only witnesses were in the vehicle that collided with him.
 Outside magazine investigated the crash in its November 2006 issue.

 On June 16, 2010, participant Diego Ballesteros Cucurull of Spain was critically injured when he was struck by a car near Wichita, Kansas.
 A little less than one month later, Ballesteros was home in Spain and undergoing rehabilitation.
 While not regaining the ability to walk, he continued to cycle using a handbike.
 Canadian cyclist Wayne Phillips was paralyzed in 1985 when he was struck by a hit-and-run driver in New Mexico.

 On June 15, 2015, while in 3rd place, Anders Tesgaard of Denmark was hit by an inattentive truck driver in West Virginia.
 The driver came from behind and hit Tesgaard at 60 mph.
 Tesgaard suffered a severe brain injury and multiple fractured bones.
 He was quickly flown to a hospital, where he went into a coma.
 He later stabilized and was flown back to Denmark.
 However, he remained in a coma until his death on February 16, 2018.

 On June 18, 2018, while in 3rd place, Austrian rider Thomas Mauerhofer was hit by a car while he made a left turn.
 He broke his sixth cervical vertebra and had to quit the race.
 Cervical vertebrae 5 to 7 had to be fused and a fragment of bone was removed.
 Unable to train for months, he was able to compete again the following year.
+He finished 4th in the 2026 race.